-The six wines produced each year are:
+The seven wines produced each year are:

-Stephanie Toole produces outstanding quality grapes from her own vineyards.
-Her persistence with classic, no-compromise winemaking and a fully integrated organic approach to growing and making sets Mount Horrocks wines apart from the mainstream.
-The result of her unwavering focus over twenty two years is an exemplary range of wines, each of the highest quality and classic in style yet unique, due to their single site origins combined with the maker’s sensitive approach.
+It is no surprise then, that the quality of grapes from her own vineyards is outstanding.
+Combining classic, no-compromise winemaking and a fully integrated organic and biodynamic approach to growing and making sets Mount Horrocks wines apart from the mainstream.
+The maker’s sensitive approach combined with her unwavering focus produces wines that bring varietal character and their single site origins to the fore.

-Mount Horrocks Wines has been widely recognised by experts and wine lovers.
-James Halliday in his 2014 Australian Wine Companion reaffirmed his Five Star Red Rating (Outstanding winery regularly producing wines of exemplary quality and typicity).
-In 2004 Mount Horrocks Cordon Cut Riesling was listed as an ‘Australian Icon Wine’ in Wine Spectator magazine (USA) and the 2011 Cordon Cut was awarded both the Decanter (UK) and International Wine Challenge (UK) Trophies for ‘Best Australian Dessert Wine over £10’; a rare achievement.
+Mount Horrocks wines have received numerous Australian and International awards.
+Mount Horrocks Cordon Cut Riesling has been described as an ‘Australian Icon Wine’ (Wine Spectator USA) and has received trophies from both Decanter (UK) and International Wine Challenge (UK) for ‘Best Australian Dessert Wine over £10’; a rare achievement.
 Mount Horrocks Cordon Cut Riesling was also the only Australian wine to be served at the official Lord Mayor of London’s luncheon to celebrate Queen Elizabeth’s 80th birthday at Mansion House.

 But these awards are not what Stephanie chases.
 In fact Mount Horrocks wines are rarely shown in competitions.
 Stephanie chooses instead to focus on perfecting her grapegrowing and winemaking – a low-key approach that has nevertheless been noticed, most recently by James Halliday in the 2023 Wine Companion: